Image Size Recommendations

-- You should allow them to preview pictures
+- It would be best if you allowed them to preview pictures

-- You should get their contact information in the event that you need to reach out to them
+- You should get their contact information in case you need to reach out to them

 - You should monitor your posts to make sure their image is treated with respect in the online environment

-For the purpose of Social Media, a verbal consent is generally ok, however, if you would like a more formal arrangement you can have them fill out a Model Release Form.
+For a casual video of Social Media, verbal consent is generally ok.
+However, if you would like a more formal arrangement, you can have them fill out a Model Release Form.

-- Post content that is relevant to the University of Windsor's strategic priorities;
+- Post content that is relevant to the University of Windsor Mission and Vision;

 - Use #uwindsor if you want us to consider sharing your picture;